-The support page for Stamps contains the latest user guide, sample import CSV to try and my New Zealand stamp collection, advisory notes, new feature wishlist and uninstall instructions.
+The support page for Stamps contains the latest user guide, sample import CSV to try and my New Zealand stamp collection, advisory notes, new feature wishlist, release integrity and uninstall instructions.

 Links to archives of older user guides and an app change log can be found at the bottom of the page.